tinyolly/tinyolly/README.md

 - TinyOlly is the world's first desktop development tool to observe and perfect your app's telemetry
 - Send telemetry to the locally deployed Otel collector and TinyOlly will visualize it in your browser
-- Swap the included Otel collector for your own or any distro for Otel Collector testing- or relay to a cloud observability platform
+- Swap the included Otel collector for your own or any distro for Otel Collector testing- or also relay to a cloud observability platform
 - Includes a **REST API** with OpenAPI docs for programmatic access to all telemetry
 - TinyOlly is *not* designed to compete with production observability platforms - it is a desktop tool for dev/test